 - Using the Single Click tool you can add individual rhinestones to your design that are not in the original trace.
 Additionally, the Freehand tool allows you to draw lines of rhinestone.

 Keep in mind that even though there is a Freehand tool and Single Click tool in the Silhouette software, it is pretty awkward to draw intricate designs yourself.
 If you want to draw your design yourself, use a specialized drawing software and then save and open the file in Silhouette Studio.
+For more detailed instructions on working with silhouette studio, you might want to take an online die cutting class.

 Preparing the Transfer Mask to Make a Rhinestone T-Shirt